zwagaroo/zwagaroo.github.io/_posts/2022-03-05-project-rage-devblog-2.md

 <img src = "https://raw.githubusercontent.com/zwagaroo/zwagaroo.github.io/master/assets/images/ragedevblog2/firsttry.png" alt = "first try">

 I started over.
-I started by working on the ambience and drums and the intro to setup the song.
-This time I considered more about the differences
+I started by working on the ambience and drums and the intro to setup the song (5 hours).
+This time I considered more about the vibe of a beat em' up and the possible sounds that might be